CATALOGUE ENTRY:

-National Library of Australia TROVE and State Library of Tasmania record of the police identity photograph of James Morgan, taken by commercial and police photographer T.J.
-Nevin at the Municipal Police Office, Hobart Town Hall on or about 20th December 1876, the date of James Morgan's discharge, and the year - 1876 - when Thomas J. Nevin took the residential position of keeper of the Hobart Town Hall; was also photographer for the Mayor's Court police records held in the Municipal Police Office housed within the Town Hall; and office record keeper for the Hobart City Corporation.
+This police identity photograph of James Morgan was taken by commercial and police photographer T.J.
+Nevin at the Municipal Police Office, Hobart Town Hall on or about 20th December 1876, the date of James Morgan's discharge, and the year - 1876 - when Thomas J. Nevin took the residential position of keeper of the Hobart Town Hall; when he was also photographer for the Mayor's Court police records held in the Municipal Police Office housed within the Town Hall, and office record keeper for the Hobart City Corporation.

 Older webshot of the mugshot of James Morgan at the Archives Office of Tasmania

-James Morgan was 22 years old when he was tried at the Gloucester Assizes in 1844 for burglary and transported for 15 years, first to Norfolk Island in 1845 and then to VDL in 1847.
+James Morgan was 22 years old when he was tried at the Gloucester Assizes in 1844 for burglary and transported for 15 years, first to Norfolk Island in 1845 on the Hyderabad, and then to Van Diemen's Land (Tasmania) on the Tory in 1847.

 This part of Morgan's record is underscored on the conduct register:

-"Tried Hobart Town S.C [Supreme Court} 11 December 1855 Buggery with James Rowe To be Hanged Mercy extended To be kept in Penal Servitude fo the term of his natural Life and to be sent to Port Arthur ..."
+"Tried Hobart Town S.C [Supreme Court] 11 December 1855 Buggery with James Rowe To be Hanged Mercy extended To be kept in Penal Servitude for the term of his natural Life and to be sent to Port Arthur ..."

 State Library of Tasmania Archives (TAHO)